PreetheshShetty/Blinkit-Sales-Analysis-powerbi/README.md

 To analyze Blinkit's sales operations and identify opportunities to improve revenue, customer satisfaction, and outlet performance.

+## Business Questions Answered

+1. Which outlet type generates maximum sales?
+2. Which product category contributes most revenue?
+3. Which outlet location performs best?
+4. What is the average customer rating?
+5. Does item visibility impact sales?
+6. Which products should be prioritized for inventory management?

 ## Author

 Preethesh Shetty
 MBA (Finance)
 Power BI Portfolio Project

+## Dashboard Demo
+Watch the interactive dashboard: